Deviprasad-pydi/Ad-hoc-Analysis/README.md

     * Open the Power BI files in Power BI Desktop to explore the data visualizations.

-This project showcases my skills in data analysis, SQL querying, and data visualization within a business context, emphasizing my ability to extract and communicate actionable insights from data.
+**Conclusion:**

+This project demonstrates my ability to effectively handle complex data queries and translate findings into insightful visualizations using Power BI.
+It highlights my technical proficiency in SQL and my capability to present data in a manner that supports business intelligence.